Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Aug13, didn't expect OpenAI just apply 10 patents in 2023, but those could built the foundation of AI infrastructure.
-But we need to learn
+But we need to prepare SeeLayer's IP, like CV or AI Agent.

 Aug12,